TheJumpCloud/jcapi-java/jcapiv2/docs/GraphApi.md

 <a name="graphRadiusServerAssociationsList"></a>
 # **graphRadiusServerAssociationsList**
-> List&lt;GraphConnection&gt; graphRadiusServerAssociationsList(radiusserverId, targets, contentType, accept, limit, skip)
+> List&lt;GraphConnection&gt; graphRadiusServerAssociationsList(radiusserverId, targets, contentType, accept, limit, skip, xOrgId)

 List the associations of a RADIUS  Server